genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 of the total.

-There are two potential types of duplicates in a library: technical duplicates arising from PCR artefacts or biological duplicated which are natural collisions where different copies of exactly the same sequence are randomly selected.
+There are two potential types of duplicates in a library: technical duplicates arising from PCR artefacts or biological duplicates which are natural collisions where different copies of exactly the same sequence are randomly selected.
 From a sequence level there is no way to distinguish between these two types and both will be reported as duplicates here.